RESEARCH STARTER

 Topic Today

 National Women's History Month continues to be a time to remember women's contributions and achievements and to remind women to continue the fight to achieve full equality.
-Women made history in 2016 when former Secretary of State Hillary Clinton was nominated as the Democratic nominee for US president.
+Women made history in 2016 when former Secretary of State Hillary Clinton became the Democratic nominee for US president.
 However, she lost the November election to Republican candidate Donald Trump; many Republicans also were elected to Congress.
 After the election, women began organizing protests and marches to continue to fight for their rights, which some felt were being challenged by the incoming administration.
 On January 21, 2017, more than 2.6 million people worldwide participated in nearly 700 women's marches.
 The largest march was held in Washington, DC.
 Hundreds of thousands of people gathered at the nation's capital to protest Trump's first day as president.
 They protested against the new administration because they feared that the Republican-led Congress would begin to limit women's civil, human, and reproductive rights, all of which women fought so hard to secure.
 Protesters also cited other issues, including the environment, criminal justice, climate change, education, and marriage equality, as reasons for the march.

 Bibliography